Priorities and Issues

 UNFCCC Conference of Parties

-• Climate Change negotiations primarily take place under the auspices of United Nations Framework Convention on Climate Change (UNFCCC).
-In these discussions, the Maldives is represented by the Ministry of Environment, Climate Change and Technology and negotiates through the Alliance of Small Island States and the Group of 77 and China.
+· Climate Change negotiations primarily take place under the auspices of United Nations Framework Convention on Climate Change (UNFCCC).
+In these discussions, the Maldives is represented by the Ministry of Climate Change, Environment and Energy and negotiates through the Alliance of Small Island States (AOSIS) and the Group of 77 and China. · In February 2025, the Maldives submitted its Third Nationally Determined Contribution (NDC3.0).
+The NDC sets an ambitious emissions reduction target of 1.52 million tonnes of CO₂ equivalent by 2035 conditional upon adequate support in finance, technology, and capacity-building.

 Recent Updates